dhui808/angular-snippets/README.md

 ### Update Angular from v11 to v12
     ng update @angular/core@12 @angular/cli@12 --force

+    Error: Repository is not clean.
+Please commit or stash any changes before updating. ng update --allow-dirty --force

 ### Run Angular application with a specified environment configuration
     ng serve --configuration=production actually replaces environment.ts with environment.prod.ts.
     Define the environment configuration in tsconfig.json, for build and serve